-Only Michelle Obama Knows For Sure – Why Barack’s Hair Appears Full Gray On Vacation?
-[Opinion]
+Why Does Barack’s Hair Appear Full Gray On Vacation?
+Only Michelle Obama Knows For Sure [Opinion]

 Barack Obama is sporting a full head of gray hair, or at least that is what his latest vacation pictures seem to indicate.
-While it appeared he slowly sprouted gray hair over the last eight years, it seems as if it has accelerated in growth since he’s left office.
+While it appeared he slowly sprouted gray hair over the last eight years, it seems as if it has accelerated in growth since he left office.
 Has all that warm salt water and tropical sunshine done something to accentuate that gray tone to his hair?

-Michelle and Barack Obama are going from one tropical paradise to another and if that sounds like heaven to you, think again.
-What might be a vacation of a lifetime to most people, just can’t be all that relaxing to the former first couple with the crowd they have in tow.
-They are surrounded by Secret Service on the beach, in the water and everywhere they go.
-Maybe that kind of stress is helping promote the color change of the former presidents hair?
+Michelle and Barack Obama are going from one tropical paradise to another, and if that sounds like heaven to you, think again.
+What might be a vacation of a lifetime to most people just can’t be all that relaxing to the former first couple with the crowd they have in tow.
+They are surrounded by Secret Service on the beach, in the water, and everywhere they go.
+Maybe that kind of stress is helping promote the color change of the former president’s hair?

 The latest pictures show the couple is on an island resort in French Polynesia, according to what Travel and Leisure Magazine was able to find out from locals.
 The latest reports on Barack Obama is that the former president is “true to reputation, he was very relaxed.”
-In the few pictures posted it is hard to image that either Michelle or Barack Obama can be in a relaxed state, because they took a ton of people along on this tropical getaway.
+In the few pictures posted, it is hard to image that either Michelle or Barack Obama can be in a relaxed state because they took a ton of people along on this tropical getaway.

 There are not too many pictures of the former president and first lady’s vacation getting posted online today, but it appears someone was able to snap a few of Barack and Michelle heading out on a boat.
 Another picture shows the former president paddle boarding just off shore of a tropical island, according to the Daily Mail.